willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 $K = \text I_0$

-All done!
+Done!
 We found a function and two constants and the differential equation came true.
 The general solution for the natural response of an $\text{RL}$ circuit is,

 $\boxed{i(t) = \text I_0\,e^{-\text Rt/\text L}}$